costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 Moreover, the sales time-series graph of the previous section shows a gradual increase in variance over time while the level of enquiries also increases.
 This could be an indication of ARCH errors/innovations if it didn’t seem so gradual but clustered.
-Hence, I could transform the enquiries with a power transformation, which s seems to be the best simple transformation.
+Hence, I could transform the enquiries with a power transformation, which seems to be the best simple transformation.
 The optimal Box-Cox λ refers to a logarithmic transformation and transposes the increased variance position to the beginning of the series.
 For experimentation, please refer to the `BoxCox.lambda()` and `BoxCox()` functions of the `forecast` package in R.
+Because there are breaks and the analysis concerns a simple tutorial, I do not proceed to such a transformation.

 ### 2.3.2.
 Breaks
 Ideally, we do not want mean, variance, autocorrelation and relationship breaks for the time-series for sound inference.